 Who Is It For?

-While this new program would almost certainly benefit any driver, it is probably of greatest value to more experienced drivers; those whose learning curve has begun to flatten out, and are finding it difficult to get that extra “10th”.
+While this program would almost certainly benefit any driver, it is probably of greatest value to more experienced drivers; those who’s learning curve has begun to flatten out, and are finding it difficult to get that extra “10th”.